wp-plugins/dreamobjects/readme.txt

 That's actually not an error.
 WordPress kicks off cron jobs when someone visits your site, so if no one visted the site from 3am to 8am, then the job to backup wouldn't run until then.

+<strong>Can I see a log of what happens?</strong>

+You can enable logging on the main DreamObjects screen.
+This is intended to be temporary (i.e. for debugging weird issues) rather than something you leave on forever.
+If you turn off logging, the log wipes itself for your protection.

+<strong>Nothings happening when I press the backup ASAP button.</strong>

+First turn on logging, then run it again.
+If it gives output, then it's running.

+Second, try <em>just</em> backing up SQL.
+You may have a very large site, which has known to be problematic.

+Then log in via SSH and run 'wp dreamobjects backup' to see if that works.

 == Screenshots ==
 1. DreamObjects Private Key
 1. Your DreamObjects Public Key